Back in 1996, I wrote to the "third hand" column of the Home Shop Machinist magazine explaining the difficulties I had in

 Some of the guys had more than one idea.
 Many of them recounted problems they had had, or horror stories about others.
 Later, I received both phone calls and letters.
 Since I had not published my address as part of the article, all of these guys had trouble getting to me. fortunately I live I a small town, so I did receive 3 letters with only my name and city/state in the address and one more forwarded to me by HSM.
 One guy used the Internet to get my phone number.

-I do want to note that I am not personally recommending any of these ideas, since the users needs to evaluate them for safety and viability.
+I do want to note that I am not personally recommending any of these ideas, since you, the user, needs to evaluate them for safety and viability.

 It is amazing to me to see so many different solutions to this problem.
 There is something in here for everyone who might ever be faced with this need.